History of Olympique Lyonnais

 Olympique Lyonnais is a French football club in the city of Lyon.
-The club's first team competes in France's highest football division, Ligue 1, and when they qualify enter the UEFA European tournament competitions.
+The club's first team competes in France's second football division, Ligue 2.
 As one of the most successful clubs in French football they won seven Ligue 1 titles fourth most of all-time.
-The club played 51 seasons in the top division playing over 1,800 Ligue 1 matches.
+The club played 51 seasons in the top division, playing over 1,800 Ligue 1 matches, until 2025.
+In 2025 Lyon was relegated to the second division due to financial issues.

 History

 Beginnings

 Olympique Lyonnais was established in 1896 originally as Racing Club de Lyon, which is currently known as the multisport club Lyon Olympique Universitaire.
 In 1899, Olympique de Lyon formed a football team within the multisport club.
 The early years of the club, the football section was often overshadowed by local rivals FC Lyon, who won the French championship in both the 1908 and 1909 seasons.
 Both LOU and FC Lyon also shared rivalries with local clubs CS Terreaux and AS Lyonnaise.
 In 1910, Lyon Olympique won the French Championship eclipsing their rivals.
 By 1917, the city of Lyon was divided with its citizens supporting only one of the four clubs.

-By 1945, Lyon Olympique were managed by Félix Louot, who provided the leadership, determination and faith in order to create professional football in the city of Lyon.
+By 1945, Lyon Olympique was managed by Félix Louot, who provided leadership, determination, and faith in order to create a professional football in the city of Lyon.
 His principles helped the club win the southern pool of the final wartime championship by two points over Bordeaux.
 In the national final, which pitted them against Rouen, Lyon Olympique lost the match 4–0.
 These successes propelled the club to the first division, but also led to problems regarding the cohabitation of amateurs and professionals within Lyon Olympique Universitaire.
 Due to numerous disagreements, Louot and his entourage began to contemplate forming their own club.